-Chris Long, Chief Executive of Hull and East Yorkshire Hospitals NHS Trust, said the winter months had been hugely challenging for the 8,000-strong workforce.
+Chris Long, Chief Executive of Hull University Teaching Hospitals NHS Trust, said the winter months had been hugely challenging for the 8,000-strong workforce.

 Increasing numbers of seriously ill patients with more than one health problem have been arriving at A&E over the winter, with frontline emergency teams under intense pressure to cope with demand.

 Patients with serious respiratory conditions including flu have also been admitted to hospital, with dedicated teams of staff working extra shifts to provide safe care.

 In his report to the trust board this month, Mr Long said: “Despite this, our staff maintain a professional and cheerful approach in their delivery of great care.”

 He praised staff for taking the recent winter storm dubbed “The Beast from the East” in their stride, turning up for shifts to ensure patients were seen.